rjury-sumo/python-entrophier/README.md

 ## ⚠️ Configuration Requirements

-The script will exit with an error if any required configuration files or settings are missing.
+The package will exit with an error if any required configuration files or settings are missing.
 This ensures consistent behavior and prevents fallback to hardcoded values.

+**Default Configuration**: Config files are bundled with the package in `src/entrophier/`.
+For custom configurations, use the `--config-dir` CLI option or `load_config(config_dir="/path/to/config")` in Python.

 Required sections in YAML files:
 - `common_words.yaml`: `common_words`, `word_patterns`
-- `entropy_settings.yaml`: `entropy_detection`, `output_formatting`
+- `entropy_settings.yaml`: `entropy_detection`, `pattern_detection`
 - `redaction_patterns.yaml`: Pattern sections as needed

 ## 🎛️ Customization